KenKundert/emborg/doc/commands.rst

 Due
 ---

-When run with no options it indicates when the last backup was created.
-For
+When run with no options it indicates when the last backup and squeeze operations were performed.
+A backup operation is the running of the :ref:`create
-example:
+<create>` command.
+A squeeze operation is the running of both the :ref:`prune
+<prune>` and :ref:`compact <compact>` commands.
+The time to the latest squeeze
+operation is the time to the older of the most recent *prune* or *compact* commands.
+For example:

 .. code-block:: bash

     $ emborg due
-    backup was performed 19 hours ago.
+    home: 11 hours since last backup.
+2 weeks since last squeeze.

-Adding the --days option results in the message only being printed if the backup has not been performed within the specified number of days.
+Adding the --backup-days option or --squeeze-days results in the message only being printed if the backup or squeeze has not been performed within the specified number of days.
+If both are specified and both limits are violated, only the backup violation is reported as it is considered the most urgent.

 Adding the --email option results in the message being sent to the specified address rather than printed.
 This allows you to run the :ref:`due <due>` command from a cron script in order to send your self reminders to do a backup if one has not occurred for a while.
-In these case it is often run with the --no-log option to avoid replacing the log file with one that is inherently uninteresting:
+It is often run with the --no-log option to avoid replacing the log file with one that is inherently uninteresting:

 .. code-block:: bash

-    $ emborg --no-log due --days 1 --email me@mydomain.com
+    $ emborg --no-log due --backup-days 1 --backup-days 7 --email me@mydomain.com

 You can specify a specific message to be printed with --message.
+In this case, the following replacements are available:

+    {action}:
+        Replaced with the type of operation reported on.
+It is either *backup* or *squeeze*.
+    {config}:
+        Replaced with the name of the configuration being reported on.
+    {cmd}:
+        Replaced with the name of the command being reported on.
+It can be *create*, *prune* or *compact*.
+It will be *create* if reporting on a backup operation, and either *prune* or *compact* if reporting on a squeeze operation, depending on which is older.
+    {days}:
-In this case, {days} is replaced by the number of days since the last backup.
+        Replaced by the number of days since the last backup or squeeze.
         You can add floating-point format codes to specify the resolution used.
-For example:
+        For example: {days:.1f}.
+    {elapsed}:
-{days:.1f}.
-Also, {elapsed} is replaced with a humanized description of how long it has been since the last backup, and {config} is replaced with the name of the configuration being reported on.
-So ``--message '{elapsed} since last backup of {config}.'`` might produce something like this:
+        Replaced with a humanized description of how long it has been since the last backup.

+So ``--message '{elapsed} since last {action} of {config}.'`` might produce something like this:

 .. code-block:: text